eddyK15501/bc-react-portfolio/README.md

 ![Version](https://img.shields.io/badge/Version-1.0.0-brightgreen.svg)

 ## Description
-`React.js` portfolio built with `Vite.js`.
+Fully responsive React portfolio built with Vite.js.
 Utilizing React-Bootstrap as a CSS framework.
 Syntactically Awesome Stylesheets (Sass) integrated for enhanced styling over traditional CSS.
 React-Icons and FontAwesome incorporated for a diverse set of icons.
 Text animations added to the Homepage, using the React-Text-Transition Node.js dependency.
 Netlify serverless forms enabled to facilitate email configuration for the Contact page.
 Hosted and deployed on Netlify.
-Fully responsive.

 ## Link to the Deployed Application
 * <a href="https://reactportfolio-eddyk15501.netlify.app/">Click Here</a>